GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md

     })
 ```

-In this particular case the result is not greatly improved, although it
+In this particular case we do not really see improved agreement with the
-arguably looks better at rarer exceedance-rates (compared with using 12
+max-stage vs exceedance-rate curve (compared with using 12 scenarios for each
+magnitude bin).
+This could reflect that our magnitude-sampling method is not very
+beneficial for this problem (at the end of this tutorial we check this).
+The
-scenarios for each magnitude bin).
-The benefit of putting more sampling effort
+benefit of putting more sampling effort into higher magnitudes will vary
-into higher magnitudes will vary case-by-case; it is most useful when you have
+case-by-case; it is most useful when you have strong reason to think that low
-strong reason to think that low magnitudes are unimportant for your study.
-A poor
+magnitudes are unimportant for your study.
+A poor decision could decrease the
-decision could decrease the accuracy - for instance if lower magnitudes were actually
+accuracy - for instance if lower magnitudes were actually important to the
-important to the hazard and were insufficiently sampled.
+hazard and were insufficiently sampled.

 ![plot of chunk ptha18_tonga_point_plot2](figure/ptha18_tonga_point_plot2-1.png)